 The most recent statistics on the pass rate for the Marriage and Family Therapy (MFT) examinations shows that the pass rate for Dominican graduates is well above the statewide average for both the written examination and the clinical vignette.

-To learn more about what is required for admission to the Master's of Science in Counseling Psychology program, please read both the general admissions requirements as well as the Master's of Science in Counseling Psychology application instructions.
+To learn more about what is required for admission to the Master's of Science in Counseling Psychology program, please read the

 No, the GRE is not required.